If you want to find out some natural Flomax alternatives, you’ve come to the right place.

 - Try to urinate at regular times, e.g., every four to six hours to retrain your bladder.

-- Bearing in mind that overweight and obesity are associated with enlarged prostate make sure to slim down or maintain your weight in the healthy range.
+- Bearing in mind that obesity links with enlarged prostate, so make sure to slim down or maintain your weight in the healthy range.

 - Try double voiding (urinate and then urinate again a few moments later).

 - Keep yourself warm during cold winter temperatures.

 In other words, adopting a healthy lifestyle is a good thing for your general wellbeing, including a healthy prostate.
 When we are discussing lifestyle changes, you need to see the doctor regularly if you have BPH.
 The doctor will closely monitor the condition to detect whether there’s a further prostate enlargement in order to adjust your treatment.

 When to see a doctor?